augustss/MicroHs/README.md

 with parsing taking 91ms and typecheck&desugar taking 193ms.

 With the `-c` flag the compiler writes out its internal cache of compiled modules to the file `.mhscache` at the end of compilation.
-And a startup it reads this file if it exists, and then validates that contents by an MD5 chacksum for all the files in the cache.
+And a startup it reads this file if it exists, and then validates the contents by an MD5 checksum for all the files in the cache.
-This can make compilation much faster since the compiler will not parse and typecheck a module if it is in the change.
+This can make compilation much faster since the compiler will not parse and typecheck a module if it is in the cache.
-Do *NOT* use `-c` when you are changing the compiler itself; if the cahced data types change the compiler will probably just crash.
+Do **NOT** use `-c` when you are changing the compiler itself; if the cached data types change the compiler will probably just crash.

 ### Environment variables